 One of the most interesting areas in mobile has been the fast evolution of Augmented Reality (AR) platforms and applications utilizing a mobile device’s camera in overlaying UI elements over the live video stream in real-time.
 These applications and games create very engaging user experiences but are very difficult to test for the following reasons:

 - The input for the apps come from the live video feed generated by the device’s camera and as well as from the information generated by the inbuilt accelerometer.
 Instead of generating clicks on the screen, the device needs to be moved around to provide input to the application under test.

-- Real-time processing of moving video and overlaying 3D object on top of the video stream is very resource intensive and the majority of the processing is done on device’s dedicated hardware accelerated chips.
+- Real-time processing of moving video and overlaying 3D object on top of the video stream is very resource-intensive and the majority of the processing is done on the device’s dedicated hardware-accelerated chips.
 Therefore using real devices is a must and the test results vary significantly from one device (or hardware platform) to another.

-When Google approached Bitbar with their requirements of automating the AR application testing process it was clear from the beginning that this is not going to be a standard test automation project and therefore the solution had to be a heavily customized private device cloud that takes these requirements into account.
+When Google approached Bitbar with their requirements of automating their Augmented Reality app testing process it was clear from the beginning that this is not going to be a standard test automation project and therefore the solution had to be a heavily customized private device cloud that takes these requirements into account.
 It was also clear that all this cannot be achieved by custom software alone but requires also innovative hardware arrangements to do the job.

 As it can be seen from above only the sky is limit when it comes to the customization on Bitbar Private Cloud setups.
 We have helped to automate testing of a mobile application that interacts with wearables, wifi access points, fire alarms, intelligent fridges, automotive systems etc and always we have been able to find creative solutions to bring our customers’ test automation to the next level.